NidarshN/RSA_Python/README.md

 ## Description

-### A Python program with flask and sqllite3 to encrypt and decrpyt a text usign RSA cryptography algorithm
+### A Python program with flask and sqllite3 to encrypt and decrpyt a text using RSA cryptography algorithm

 ## Usage